voxpupuli/puppet-icingaweb2/README.md

 Enable or disable module.
 Defaults to `present`

 ##### `git_repository`
-The puppetdb module is installed by cloning the git repository.
 Set a git repository URL.
 Defaults to github.

 ##### `git_revision`
-The puppetdb module is installed by cloning the git repository.
 Set either a branch or a tag name, eg. `master` or `v1.3.2`.

 ##### `ssl`
 How to set up ssl certificates.
 To copy certificates from the local puppet installation, use `puppet`.
 Defaults to